dhellmann/pymotw-3/source/dev_tools.rst

 Python source for interesting symbols such as functions and classes, without importing the code and potentially triggering side-effects.

+Python virtual environments, managed by :mod:`venv`, define isolated environments for installing packages and running programs.
+They make it easy to test the same program with different versions of dependencies, and to install different programs with conflicting dependencies on the same computer.

 .. toctree::
     :maxdepth: 1